Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Sharpness of Theorems , , and

 We first assume $p=5$.
-We take a del Pezzo surface $S$ with two $A_4$-singularities and a cuspidal rational curve $C$ in the smooth locus of $S$ as in \cite[Example 7.6]{Lac}.
-Then we have $K_S+C\equiv 0$ by the adjunction theorem.
-We take a three-times blow-up $f\colon T\to S$ at the cusp of $C$.
-Then there exists a contraction $\pi\colon T\to U$ to a klt del Pezzo surface $U$ with five singularities and $\Exc(\pi)\subset f_{*}^{-1}C+\Exc(f)$ (see \cite[Example 7.6]{Lac} for the detail).
-Then $(T, \Exc(\pi))$ does not lift to any Noetherian integral domain of mixed characteristic by \cite[Theorem 1.1]{Bel} and neither does $(T, f_{*}^{-1}C+\Exc(f))$.
-When $p=3$, we can take $S=\PP_k^2$ and a curve $C$ as in \cite[Example 7.5]{Lac} to show the assertion.
-When $p=2$, we can take a del Pezzo surface $S$ as any one of \cite[Theorem 1.7]{KN} and $C$ is a general anti-canonical member, which is integral.
+We take a del Pezzo surface $X$ with two $A_4$-singularities and a cuspidal rational curve $B$ in the smooth locus of $X$ as in \cite[Example 7.6]{Lac}.
+Then we have $K_X+B\equiv 0$ by the adjunction formula.
+We take a three-times blow-up $f\colon Y\to X$ at the cusp of $B$.
+Then there exists a contraction $\pi\colon Y\to Z$ to a klt del Pezzo surface $Z$ with five singularities and $\Exc(\pi)\subset f_{*}^{-1}B+\Exc(f)$ (see \cite[Example 7.6]{Lac} for the detail).
+Then $(Y, \Exc(\pi))$ does not lift to any Noetherian local domain with fractional field of characteristic zero by \cite[Theorem 1.1]{Bel} and neither does $(Y, f_{*}^{-1}B+\Exc(f))$.
+When $p=3$, we can take $X=\PP_k^2$ and a curve $B$ as in \cite[Example 7.5]{Lac} to show the assertion.
+When $p=2$, we can take a del Pezzo surface $X$ as any one of \cite[Theorem 1.7 (2)]{KN} and $B$ is a general anti-canonical member, which is integral.

 Therefore, the explicit bound on $p_0$ in Theorem \ref{lift, Intro} (2) and the assumption $p>5$ in Proposition \ref{van of tan} (2)-(i) are optimal. \end{eg}